jagmitswami/bus_ticket_reservation_app/README.md

 Roles of Customer are:

-• Anyone can register as customer.
+• Anyone can register as customer
-• Login with username and password.
+• Login with username and password
-• Change password.
+• Change password
 • Book ticket by selecting source and destination.
 • View booked tickets on their own id.
 • View buses for a particular source and destination.